 We do not accept submissions via DVD.
 We make the process simple: you submit to our festival through FilmFreeway, pay your fee, and send us a link to your film.
 We prefer streaming services such as Vimeo or YouTube.
 THIS WILL SAVE YOU MONEY!
 You will be notified via email when your film has been received, and updated by email throughout the judging process.
 We are only receiving online submissions and all materials must be viewable online, as we want to remain as green as possible.

 Student work will be judged separately in each category.
-All student filmmakers must have been enrolled as a student in high school or college at time the submitted film was made, and the film must have been completed within the last two years.
+All student filmmakers must have been enrolled as a full-time student at the time the submitted film was made, and the film must have been completed within the last two years.
 When submitting film online, student filmmaker must provide school name and address, teacher's name, email address and phone number of teacher, and student's grade level and year when film was completed.

 All non-English films must have English subtitles.